6/26/2019

 Chief Financial Officer

-Hey, Ramsey.
 The first thing I'd say is that it wasn't a change from what we said before.
-We said that operating, go back to Q3, we said it would be consistent with this year, which was 36 percent.
+We said that operating, go back to Q3, we said it would be consistent with this year, which was 36%.
 That's what we called out this year.
-I would say that with respect to your question on the margins, what we're seeing is that by having more PO revenue in the mix, it has a moderating impact on margins and it's offset by other efficiencies in the business, which is why even though our PO revenues are up as a percentage of total revenues for the year, you see that the impact actually year over year is not significant.
-The other thing I would point you to is that in Q3 we said that our EBITDA margin would be comparable to our operating margin and that's exactly what we just stated.
+I would say that with respect to your question on the margins, what we're seeing is that By having more PEO revenue in the mix, it has a moderating impact on margins, and it's offset by other efficiencies in the business, which is why even though our PEO revenues are up as a percentage of total revenues for the year, you see that the impact actually year over year is not significant.
+The other thing I would point you to is that in Q3 we said that our EBITDA margin would be comparable to our operating margin, and that's exactly what we just stated.
 So I think it's consistent with what we've said before.

 speaker

 Fair enough.
-I wanted to ask you a broader kind of industry question about the P market in terms of further consolidation.
+I wanted to ask you a broader kind of industry question about the PE market in terms of further consolidation.
 Just in terms of the industry, do you expect this market to kind of continue to consolidate?
-You've got another couple of good sized players out there, probably a lot of smaller regional players as well.
+You've got another couple of good-sized players out there, probably a lot of smaller regional players as well.
 How do you see the market landscape changing?
-And then just a quick final bolt on is what interest rate assumptions are you using for your fluid income growth guidance?
-And with that I can hop back in the queue.
+And then just a quick final bolt-on is what interest rate assumptions are you using for your float income growth guidance?
+And with that, I can hop back in the queue.

 speaker